|How would you describe your mystery novels?

 bookstores came along, I realized I could publish and sell a novel through my own business.
 So I wrote and published

-Too Near the Edge and its sequel Too Far Under, and I'm working on the third in the series.
+Too Near the Edge and its sequels Too Far Under, and Too Many Secrets.
 Fiction is more fun to write.
+You can make

 |What kind of research do you do for your fiction writing?